rsz_1barrister_istock-2004890520

 Trinity has access to banks and building societies offering mortgages to clients if they have one year’s accounts.

-Some of the lenders like Kensington and The Mortgage Lender can take the self-employed applicants latest figures, while one of the biggest banks will accept accounts for clients if they have been trading for a year.
+Some lenders, like Kensington and The Mortgage Lender, can accept the latest figures from self-employed applicants, while one of the biggest banks will accept accounts from clients who have been trading for a year.

 One building society will lend if companies have been trading for less than two years, and they will request the first year accounts or an SA302 and corresponding tax year overview form.
 They do not typically ask for both.

-Call Trinity Financial on 020 7016 0790 to secure a draft accounts or self-employed mortgage
+Call Trinity Financial on 020 7016 0790 to secure a self-employed or draft accounts mortgage, book a consultation, or complete our mortgage questionnaire

 Get Started